ultralytics/ultralytics/docs/en/guides/isolating-segmentation-objects.md

 3. Now iterate over the results and the contours.
 For workflows that want to save an image to file, the source image `base-name` and the detection `class-label` are retrieved for later use (optional).

     ```{ .py .annotate }
+    from pathlib import Path
+    import numpy as np

     # (2) Iterate detection results (helpful for multiple images)
     for r in res:
         img = np.copy(r.orig_img)